 The EU has put in hefty penalties for those who are not in compliance.
 They can fine up to 4% of a company’s annual global revenue OR €20 million per case.
 This threat is enough reason to cause wide-spread panic among businesses around the world.

 How does the user consent look like?

-This page can be as detailed as listing every single cookie or just an explanation about how you handle user data and which external services are used that might also store information you have implemented.
+This page can be as detailed as listing every single cookie or just explaining how you handle user data and which external services are used that might also store the information you have implemented.
 The consent message can then be closed with a button or X and will never appear again.

 I checked different approaches to display the cookie notice.
-There are some jQuery libraries or even companies who offer the check for a couple of dollars per month.
+Some jQuery libraries or even companies offer the check for a couple of dollars per month.